Warning: Graphic picture of a murdered human in this article. For a copy of the article without the picture email us, otherwise continue.

 There are others who teach in opposition to some recognized article of faith which is manifestly grounded on Scripture . . .
 Heretics of this sort must not be tolerated, but punished as open blasphemers . . .
 If anyone wishes to preach or to teach, let him make known the call or the command which impels him to do so, or else let him keep silence.
 If he will not keep quiet, then let the civil authorities command the scoundrel to his rightful master - namely, Master Hans [i.e., the hangman].
 (Janssen, X, 222; EA, Bd.
 39, 250-258; Commentary on 82nd Psalm, 1530; cf. Durant, 423, Grisar, VI, 26-27)

 In Scotland in 1699, an 18 year old, Thomas Akin was hung (put to death) by the local authorities who were Presbyterians.
 The charge was blasphemy.
-I think we must be very careful when we look at history, to understand the thinking and the context of incidents.
+We must be very careful when we look at history, to understand the thinking and the context of incidents.

-I am in no way trying to justify the Inquisition here.
-I simply want to dispel some myths.
-I hope this has been helpful.
+We are in no way trying to justify the Inquisition here.
+We simply want to dispel some myths.
+We hope this has been helpful.

 The research in this article is based on a talk given by Robert Sangenis, and the writings of Fr.
 Lindsay Harrison and professor Thomas F. Madden.